Indiana Veteran Benefits Playbook

 Indiana Tuition and Fee Exemption (CVO)

 Indiana's Tuition and Fee Exemption is one of the biggest state benefits on the board for children of disabled veterans.
-The current Indiana fact sheet says eligible students can receive up to 124 credit hours of tuition and regularly assessed fees at state-supported Indiana schools and up to $5,000 per academic year toward tuition and fees at eligible Indiana private nonprofit schools for students who graduated high school in 2023 or later.
+The current Indiana guidance says eligible students can receive up to 124 credit hours of tuition and regularly assessed fees at state-supported Indiana schools, capped at the undergraduate resident tuition rate, and up to $5,000 per academic year toward tuition and fees at eligible Indiana private nonprofit schools for students who graduated high school in 2023 or later.

 This is not just a 100% veteran benefit.
 Indiana's fact sheet says eligible children of wartime veterans need a service-connected disability rating from VA, plus the other service, Indiana-connection, and student eligibility rules.
 That means a family should not assume they are out just because the veteran is not 100%.